suitenumerique/drive/docs/installation/kubernetes.md

 ## Deployment

-Now you are ready to deploy Docs without AI.
-AI requires more dependencies (OpenAI API).
-To deploy Docs you need to provide all previous information to the helm chart.
+Now you are ready to deploy Drive.
+To deploy Drive you need to provide all previous information to the helm chart.

 ```
 $ helm repo add drive https://suitenumerique.github.io/drive/